Faculty

 Hardy Hansen

 My LGI career began when Floyd Moreland, who founded the Latin Institute in 1973, decided to add a program in Greek.
 Gerry Quinn and I agreed to write the textbook.
-In the summer of 1978 we launched the Greek program, after an unbelievably intense ten months of drafting and re-drafting every word in the book.
-By then I had become an Institute veteran.
+In summer 1978 we launched the Greek program, after an unbelievably intense 10 months of drafting and re-drafting every word in the book.
+By then I had become an institute veteran.
 Gerry and I had pre-taught every single lesson for an audience consisting of Floyd, Rita Fleischer, and Stephanie Russell, all seasoned instructors in the Latin program.
 More than once, we had to repeat a class to get the timing right or to make sure that we were completely clear and consistent.
-I learned a lot about teaching, and I came to understand the collaborative enterprise that is the heart and soul of the Institute.
+I learned a lot about teaching, and I came to understand the collaborative enterprise that is the heart and soul of the institute.

-Sometimes people ask me if I don’t get tired of teaching the same thing year after year.
-No, I don’t.
-Every year the Institute is completely new.
+Sometimes people ask me if I don't get tired of teaching the same thing year after year.
+No, I don't.
+Every year the institute is completely new.
 The students arrive, knowing little or nothing of the language.
 Ten weeks later, they have read authors like Plato and Euripides, Cicero and Vergil, at a scholarly level few students ever attain.
 Just as important, they have learned what you can accomplish when you give everything to a task.
 We know where the students will be at the end of those 50 days.
 Seeing them arrive there is the richest reward for our effort.

 Just as Gerry Quinn and I pre-taught everything before that first summer, the faculty are meeting this spring to pre-teach the material and prepare ourselves for Institute classes.
 It still takes plenty of preparation, even if you've done it many times before.